Dense Pneumatic Conveying#

 Boundary Conditions#

-The boundary condition at the wall of the pipe is a weak function where the Dirichlet condition is weakly imposed as a no-slip condition, since we specify zero velocity.
+The boundary condition at the wall of the pipe is a weak function where the Dirichlet condition is weakly imposed as a no-slip condition.
 The inlet and the outlet have periodic boundaries.
-See here for more information about those boundary conditions.
+See here for more information on boundary conditions.

 subsection boundary conditions